scionproto/scion/doc/protocols/authenticator-option.rst

   The receiver SHOULD drop packets with *AbsTime* outside of a locally chosen range around the current time.

-  The sender SHOULD ensure the uniqueness of the absolute time (*AbsTime*) per packet.
+  The sender SHOULD ensure the uniqueness of the absolute time (*AbsTime*) per identical packet.
   The receiver will use the *AbsTime* for replay detection and, thus, it SHOULD drop packets with a duplicate: